s7manth/tp/README.md

 # TAilor

-TAilor is **desktop app for managing contacts, optimized for use via a Command Line Interface (CLI)** while still having the benefits of a Graphical User Interface (GUI).
+TAilor is a **desktop app for managing contacts, optimized for use via a Command Line Interface (CLI)** while still having the benefits of a Graphical User Interface (GUI).
 If you are a Computer Science Teaching Assistant who can type fast, TAilor can get your contact management tasks done faster than traditional GUI apps.
 <br>